tasitlabs/tasit-sdk/README.md

 # TasitSDK

 The Tasit SDK is a standardized, open-source set of tools and components for interacting with major classes of already-on-chain dapp smart contracts.
-The Tasit SDK is intended to be used on mobile devices (iOS and Android) for app written in React Native.
+The Tasit SDK is intended to be used on mobile devices (iOS and Android) in React Native apps.

 ### Tools for major classes of dapps